SuperBona/React-fundamental-projects/README.md

 - final - complete app without comments
 - starter - complete projects in which I commented all the steps and the theoretical part of what was applied
 - all projects built with VITE (boilerplate)
+- the apps created are part of an online course that I took, so they are not owned by me

 - install deps